GIScience/gis-training-resource-center/content/GIS_AA/en_AILAS_madagascar_picture_upload_and_management.md

 The sequence page displays thumbnails of all photos in a sequence.
 You can also edit e.g. the name of the sequence, or hide individual photos.
 Do not, however, change the visibility mode of the sequence.

-By clicking on the "Fullscreen" button, you will get to the "Explore" map while focussing on the currently selected sequence and image.
+By clicking on the "Fullscreen" button, you will get to the "Explore" map while focusing on the currently selected sequence and image.

 ### Explore all pictures on Panoramax

 Click "Explore" in the top navigation bar to open an interactive world map to explore all available images.
-Move and zoom the map to find images, or use the search bar in the top left corner to find addresses, cities, etc on the map.
+Move and zoom the map to find images, or use the search bar in the top left corner to find addresses, cities, etc. on the map.

-Click on one of the image markers on the map to open and image.
+Click on one of the image markers on the map to open an image.

 ```{figure} /fig/AILAS_Panoramax_explore_map_en.png
 ---